yasdel/ChatGPT-FairXAI/README.md

-# ChatGPT-FairXAI
+# ChatGPT-HealthPrompt
-"ChatGPT-FairXAI" (short for Fair and eXplainable AI for CHATGPT) is an evaluation framework for assessing the fairness and explainability of OpenAI's GPT-3 language model in generating responses tailored specifically for Machine Learning tasks.
-This repository focuses on ML interpretability and fairness criteria applied to ML tasks under ChatGPT.
+"ChatGPT-HealthPrompt" (an acronym for "Prompt Engineering for Healthcare Decision Making using ChatGPT as the Large Language Model") serves as an evaluative framework to analyze the efficacy and potential hazards of OpenAI's GPT-3 model within the field of healthcare decision-making, especially in diagnostic contexts.

 ```
 @article{deldjoo2023Explainable,